ustteki/ustteki/README.md

-# 👋 Hey, I'm 15 aka Ustteki
+# 👋 Hey, I'm Ustteki

 I'm a Python & Lua developer with a focus on Discord bots, automation tools, and Roblox script development.
 I've been deep in the scripting scene for a while — including contributions to multiple major scripthubs with over 40k+ users.